-- 8. By comparing the numeric IP address to lookup tables available on the Internet, it is possible in most instances to "resolve" the IP address to a name, which is known as the fully-qualified domain name ("FQDN").
+8. By comparing the numeric IP address to lookup tables available on the Internet, it is possible in most instances to "resolve" the IP address to a name, which is known as the fullyqualified domain name ("FQDN").
 The FQDN includes not only the first and second level domain names, which identify the network (such as "att.net" or "ibm.com"), but also the specific machine on the network from which the user is accessing the Internet.
-Based on the FQDN, detailed geographic information is often available. - 9.
-Although the media and formatting impediments discussed above and the size of the RealServer log files prevented me from examining all the log files in the extremely limited time available, I have reviewed the iCraveTV.com RealServer log files for accesses to television content from the ABC television affiliate station WKBW through the iCraveTV.com web site during the one-week period from January 2 through January 8, 2000 (0000 hours, January 2, 2000, to 0000 hours, January 9, 2000, Greenwich Mean Time). - 10.
-Accesses to the RealServer during this period represent occasions on which Internets user requested and received video streams containing television content.
-Accesses to the iCraveTV.com home page or other portions of the web site not involving the delivery of an actual video stream would be reflected in the web server log, but not in the RealServer log. - 11.
-Various statistical packages are readily available for analyzing and summarizing the content of web server and RealServer log files.
+Based on the FQDN, detailed geographic information is often available.

+9. Although the media and formatting impediments discussed above and the size of the RealServer log files prevented me from examining all the log files in the extremely limited time available on January 27, at that time I was able to review the iCraveTV.com RealServer log files for accesses to television content from the ABC television affiliate station WKBW through the iCraveTV.com web site during the one-week period from January 2 through January 8, 2000 (0000 hours, January 2, 2000, to 0000 hours, January 9, 2000, Greenwich Mean Time).

+10. Accesses to the RealServer during this period represent occasions on which Internet users requested and received video streams containing television content.
+Accesses to the iCraveTV.com home page or other portions of the web site not involving the delivery of an actual video stream would be reflected in the web server log, but not in the RealServer log.

+11. Various statistical packages are readily available for analyzing and summarizing the content of web server and RealServer log files.
 I used one such readily available program, known as WebTrends Log Analyzer v5.0a, on the RealServer log file for the television station and time period referred to above.
-By running the standard report generator provided with this program, using the default options, I generated the report attached to this Declaration as Exhibit

-1. As shown on this report, the iCraveTV.com RealServer log for accesses to television content from the ABC television affiliate station WKBW through iCraveTV.com from January 2-8, 2000, show 16,851 "hits," representing 11,435 "visitor sessions."
+By running the standard report generator provided with this program, I generated the report attached to this Declaration as Exhibit 1.
+As shown on this report, the iCraveTV.com RealServer log for accesses to television content from the ABC television affiliate station WKBW through iCraveTV.com from January 2-8, 2000, show 16,851 "hits," representing 11,435 "visitor sessions."
 (Some users were identified by the log analyzer as having requested a connection to the same video stream more than once during a given session.)
 According to the standard log analysis routine of the WebTrends Log Analyzer software, the percentage of these visitor sessions during the stated period that originated in the United States was at least 57.05%.
-In addition, 16.39% of visitor sessions were of unknown origin, and 26.55% were of "international" (non-US) origin.
+In addition, 16.39% of visitor sessions were of unknown origin, and 26.55% were of "international" (non-U.S.) origin.